ajs17/memills/content/people/mills-edward-hallock-1819-family/features/genealogy.md

 Several documents pertaining to Emily Tabitha Mills' marriage were included above.

 I believe that it is Mary Emily Huntting (Smith) Cross (1875-1924) who appears to be referenced in the sales records of the [Mills' store]({{% ref "me-mills" %}}) by her full middle name "Emily Huntting".
-Emily Huntting predeceased Emily Mills as the result of a strange accident with a bus in front of her home:
+She predeceased Emily Mills as the result of a strange accident with a bus in front of her home:

 {{% fig "long-island/1924-12-27-The-Brooklyn-Daily-Eagle-p2" "500" /%}}
 {{% fig "long-island/1924-12-27-Times-Union-Brooklyn-NY-p8" "500" /%}}